-Our contribution to the sector, and beyond, is to create the conditions for artists and the artform to develop and evolve in tandem, propelling each other.
+Our contribution to the sector, and beyond, is to create the conditions for artists and the artform to evolve in tandem, propelling each other.
 Our work enhances the way that artists work within their own projects and with companies, venues, students, audiences and the wider public.
 By doing so we foster greater diversity; not only in terms of aesthetics or style, but also how work is made, by whom, with whom and for whom.

 We work to support individual dance artists to play multiple roles such as teacher, maker, performer, and producer.
 We respect all aspects of the artist’s practice and value how these different dimensions of their work inform and refine each other.

 We cultivate and champion new kinds of relationship between student and teacher, choreographer and dancer, artist and academic, theory and practice, process and product, dance and other disciplines.